samihauddin/tech254_azure/blob_storage.md

 - **Cool Access Tier:** This tier is optimized for infrequently accessed data. <br>
 - **Archival Tier:** This is used when it is hardly ever accessed.

+### Redundancy options with blob storage
+- **Local Redundancy Storage (LRS):** LRS replicates your data three times within a storage scale unit in a datacenter.
+This replication is done within the same region.
+- **Zone Redundancy Storage (ZRS):** ZRS replicates your data in availability zones, ensuring data residency and resiliency within the same region.
+Availability zones are unique physical locations within an Azure region.

+### How to stop App running

 1. SHH into Gitbash terminal
 2. Change from Root to User